tkubic/GridfinityShadowMaker/README.md

 1. **Setup Python**:
    - Download and install the latest version of Python from [python.org](https://www.python.org/).
 Ensure to add Python to your system PATH.
 2. **Install Dependencies**:
-   - Run `install_extensions.bat` to install all required dependencies from `requirements.txt`.
+   - You can either run the `install_extensions.bat` file or use the following command to install the required dependencies:
+     ```sh
+     pip install colorama ezdxf fonttools iniconfig numpy opencv-python packaging pillow pip pluggy pyparsing pyperclip pytest typing_extensions
+     ```

 ## Credits
 This project uses code from [kennetek's gridfinity-rebuilt-openscad](https://github.com/kennetek/gridfinity-rebuilt-openscad) project for creating the Gridfinity base bins.